wesleywerner/loveslime/README.md

         end
         if (event == "interact") then
             if (object.name == "spoon") then
-                -- An actor or hotspot was interacted with (you called slime.interact (x, y)) -- object is an instance of the actor or hotspot. end
+                -- An actor or hotspot was interacted with (you called slime:interact (x, y)) -- object is an instance of the actor or hotspot. end
         end